 Høvringen is located 25 km north of Otta town centre.
 Train and bus connections to Otta Skysstasjon are good, and visitors can either contact their hotel to arrange pick-up or, during the tourist season (Sat–Sun), take the local bus to Høvringen.

-There is also a direct bus service from Gardermoen to Høvringen every Saturday at 14.00 during the period 13/2–12/3, but must be booked in advance on +47 61 23 37 17 or email@example.com
+There is also a direct bus service from Gardermoen to Høvringen every Saturday at 14.00 in the winterseason, from week 7, but must be booked in advance on +47 61 23 37 17 or email@example.com